AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Preview_Data_View.md

 # Preview Data View API

 The preview data view APIs provide the users with the flexibility to work and query with the routes and get a response on the fly before saving the data view.
 All the preview routes expect a data view to be passed in the request body of the call.
 The user has the flexibility to change the data view any number of times.
-The syntax of the data view and all other objects for the routes will stay the same as that of the non-preview routes.
+The syntax of the data view and all other objects for the routes will remain identical to that of the non-preview routes.

 ## General concepts